NorthernMan54/homebridge-alexa/README.md

 * Yamaha AVR - homebridge-yamaha-zone-tv
   - Alexa can turn on and off and control volume.
 Also control Spotify/Airplay playback

+* LG WebOS TV - homebridge-lgwebos-tv
+  - Alexa can turn on and off.
+Volume control has not validated

 ### Television Inputs and Channels

 * Alexa, change channel to cbc on *device* ( Station name )